dirko/dirko.github.io/_posts/2015-09-16-Markov-random-fields-and-socionics.md

 (**F**)eeling, (**S**)ensing, (**T**)hinking,
 and i(**N**)tuition.
 Each of these
-*functions* are further divided into (**i**)ntroverted and (**e**)xtraverted functions - depending on whether they are directed inward of outward.
+*functions* are further divided into (**i**)ntroverted and (**e**)xtraverted functions---depending on whether they are directed inward of outward.

 #### Elements
 We now end up with 8 information *elements*: